EBISPOT/OLS-graphview/README.md

 # Recent updates:
+## 19-09-2016
+  - Adding the possibility to overwrite the function unclusterSingeCluster (that enables you to uncluster one single node)
+  - updates to the readme file

-## 24-09-2016
+## 24-08-2016
   - Adding the possibility to overwrite the onclick event
   - Update of the readme file
 ## 08-06-2016
   - Printing error message by default to the screen if data loading fails